 Backtesting is an approach used in the public markets to test investing strategies on historical time-series data.
 If a strategy’s backtest generates strong ex-post returns, it gives the portfolio manager (and investors) the confidence to invest real dollars in that rules-based approach.

-At CircleUp, we are backtesting algorithmically generated portfolios in the private markets, which we’ve never been done before.
+At CircleUp, we are backtesting algorithmically generated portfolios in the private markets, which has never been done before.
 For good reason.

 WHY DO BACKTESTS MATTER?